 Description: Understanding the law in connection with the world of sports is important because the business of sports is a multibillion dollar industry that provides a variety of employment opportunities.
 Through the subject of sports, the course will cover topics in the law such agency, contracts, torts, crimes, discrimination towards women and persons with disabilities, international law, antitrust and labor law, intellectual property and alternative dispute resolution.
-SUNY GEN ED-n/a: NCC GEN ED-n/a

-LAW 201 - The Nature and Functions of Law
+LAW 201 - The Nature and Functions of